escobard/Event-Planner-Polymer/README.md

 - Mobile revisions.

 ## Known Bugs
-- Google place autocomplete does not recognize paper inputs as HTMLInputElements
+- Google place autocomplete does not recognize polymer paper-inputs as HTMLInputElements
-- When editing an event, event input text is autofilled with most recent entry.
+- When editing an event, event input text is autofilled with most recent entry
-- app-storage bugged for production due to vulcanization compile.
+- app-storage bugged for production due to vulcanization compile

 ## Libraries, Frameworks